-Note: The following issues are offered subject to availability, to R&LHS members ONLY, at $7.50 per copy (except #58A and #86 Reprints as noted below) with free shipping to USA addresses.
+Note: The following issues are offered subject to availability, to R&LHS members at $7.50 each for the large-size, or $6.00 each for the digest-size (except the No.86 Reprint as noted below).
+All orders include free shipping to USA addresses.

 PLEASE NOTE: For orders from OUTSIDE the United States, request a shipping quote and mention membership status and number of issues of interest.
 Generally, four can be shipped at the same cost as one.